dodevca/file-converter/README.md

 - [mysqlnd](http://php.net/manual/en/mysqlnd.install.php) if you plan to use MySQL
 - [libcurl](http://php.net/manual/en/curl.requirements.php) if you plan to use the HTTP\CURLRequest library
 =======
-# rtc-file-transfer
+# file-converter
-Real time file transfer with RTC WebSocket using NodeJS
+File converter website using FreeConvert.com API v1.0.5
 >>>>>>> a4a31fe41865aa9075aa12f3c2ad9c5bfad31ae4